peteroupc/peteroupc.github.io/random.md

 Then, this page will explain what programming language APIs implement statistical-random and unpredictable-random generators and give advice on implementing them in programming languages.

-Finally, this page will discuss issues on the practical use of RNGs in applications, namely, shuffling and two higher-level randomness methods.
+Finally, this page will discuss issues on shuffling with an RNG.

 <a id=Summary></a>
 ### Summary